If you love the ocean, coral reefs and marine wildlife, please show that love by taking a good look at your sunscreen

-1. Check the ingredient list on your current sunscreen and toss out products that contain oxybenzone octinoxate, avobenzone and octocrylene.
+1. Check the ingredient list on your current sunscreen and toss out products that are not mineral-based.
 Shop carefully for replacements.
-Some (but not all) of the sunscreen products developed specifically for babies are free of these chemicals.

 2. Read the ingredients of your skin care collection, too.
 Moisturizers, face creams, lip balms and even some shampoos offering “SPF protection” probably contain oxybenzone and octinoxate.